MushroomExpert.Com

 Range

-Acorns encased halfway or more, in a cup with free-tipped scales; buds fairly large, finely hairy, grayish brown; leaves lobed, with bristle tips, with some indentations more than half way; growing in eastern North America.
+Acorns encased halfway or more, in a cup with free-tipped scales; buds fairly large, finely hairy, grayish brown; leaves lobed, with bristle tips, with some sinuses more than half way, with hairy, coppery undersides; bark not appearing striped from a distance; growing in eastern North America.

 by Michael Kuo